Fawlty Towers: Basil Fawlty

 Basil Fawlty, played by John Cleese, is a cynical and snobbish misanthrope who is desperate to belong to a higher social class.
 He sees a successful hotel as a means of achieving this, yet his job forces him to be polite to people he despises.

 He is intimidated by his wife Sybil Fawlty.
 He yearns to stand up to her, but his plans frequently conflict with her demands.
-She is often verbally abusive (describing him as "an ageing, brilliantined stick insect") but although he towers over her, he often finds himself on the receiving end of her temper, verbally and physically (as in "The Builders").
+She is often verbally abusive (describing him as "an ageing, brilliantined stick insect") but although he towers over her, he often finds himself on the receiving end of her temper, verbally and physically (as in "The Builders"), and it is only on one occasion when Sybil mistakenly believes he is stalking an attractive Australian guest that he finally snaps and stands up to her.

 Basil usually turns to Manuel or Polly to help him with his schemes, while trying his best to keep Sybil from discovering them.
 However, Basil occasionally laments the time when there was passion in their relationship, now seemingly lost.
-Also, it appears he still does care for her and he remains loyal to her, and actively resists the flirtations of a French guest in one episode.
+Also, it appears he still does care for her and remains loyal to her, and actively resists the flirtations of a French guest in one episode.
 The penultimate episode, "The Anniversary", is about his efforts to put together a surprise anniversary party involving their closest friends.
 Things go wrong as Basil pretends the anniversary date does not remind him of anything though he pretends to have a stab at it by reeling off a list of random anniversaries, starting with the Battle of Agincourt, for which he receives a slap from Sybil, who becomes increasingly frustrated and angry.
 He continues guessing even after Sybil is out of earshot, and mentions other anniversaries (none of which happened on 17 April), including the Battle of Trafalgar and Yom Kippur, just to enhance the surprise.
 Sybil believes he really has forgotten, and leaves in a huff.
 In an interview in the DVD box set, Cleese claims this episode deliberately takes a slightly different tone from the others, fleshing out their otherwise inexplicable status as a couple.